sf-wdi-19-20/staging-modules/w2_d3_1_modeling_oop/README.md

 Objects created with the `new` keyword are cloned "instances" of the "object type" of the constructor.

+###Composition

+Object types are built up or composed of other data types, including objects.

 ###Delegation

 Basically, "delegating" tasks to another part of the program.
 In JS, think of **prototype chain** lookup.